 |Alert message||Your Google Ads tag hasn't been active in the last week|

 Review the tag instructions.
-Then, validate your tag and check that you've added the custom parameters for your business type.
+Then, validate your tag and check that you've added the remarketing parameters for your business type.

 |Best practice||Use the Audience manager to compare tags.|